All Products

 4. On the SSL Servers page, find the SSL server that you want to delete and click Delete in the Actions column.

-5. In the message that appears, confirm the information and click Delete.
+5. In the confirmation dialog box, read the information and click Delete.

-You can call API operations to create, query, modify, or delete an SSL server by using Alibaba Cloud SDKs, Alibaba Cloud Command Line Interface (Alibaba Cloud CLI), Terraform, or Resource Orchestration Service (ROS).
-We recommend that you call API operations by using Alibaba Cloud SDKs.
-For more information about the API operations, see the following topics:
+You can create, query, modify, and delete SSL servers by calling API operations using tools such as Alibaba Cloud SDK (recommended), Alibaba Cloud Command Line Interface (Alibaba Cloud CLI), Terraform, and Resource Orchestration Service (ROS).
+For more information, see the following API documentation: